TosbackCgusBridge-Bot/CGUs-versions/Aol/Privacy Policy.md

-Print AOL Privacy Policy **Last updated:** September 29, 2016
+Print AOL Privacy Policy **Last updated:** February 17, 2017

 AOL is now part of the Verizon family of companies.
 Additional privacy practices are described in the Verizon Privacy Policy.
-In the event of a conflict between this Privacy Policy and the Verizon Privacy Policy, the AOL Privacy Policy will control when you are on an AOL site or using and AOL product or service.
+In the event of a conflict between this Privacy Policy and the Verizon Privacy Policy, the AOL Privacy Policy will control when you are on an AOL site or using an AOL product or service.

 At AOL, it's our mission to provide users with rich, interactive online experiences.
-From Pulitzer-Prize winning journalism on the Huffington Post, to the latest technology news on TechCrunch, to up-to-the-minute traffic information on MapQuest, our websites, apps, and other services and software are designed to keep you informed, entertained and delighted.
+From Pulitzer-Prize winning journalism on the Huffington Post, to the latest technology news on TechCrunch, our websites, apps, and other services and software are designed to keep you informed, entertained and delighted.
 We also operate some of the industry's best-known advertising services, including Adap.tv and Advertising.com.

 We're always working to make our services even better.
 One of the ways we do that is by analyzing information we collect and receive about users in order to figure out what they might be interested in.
 This helps us develop more engaging content and provide more effective advertising, which enables us to keep most of our services free.